Emergent Learner Agency in Implicit Human-AI Collaboration: How Supportive and Contrarian AI Personas Reshape Interaction: Method

 \subsection{RQ4: Regression Analysis}

-To examine how emergent discourse profiles and AI persona conditions predicted learners’ cognitive load, psychological safety, teamwork satisfaction, and creative performance, we administered a set of validated post-task measures (Table~\ref{tab:outcome_measures}) and applied single-level regression models.
+To examine how emergent agency profiles and AI persona conditions predicted learners’ cognitive load, psychological safety, teamwork satisfaction, and creative performance, we administered a set of validated post-task measures (Table~\ref{tab:outcome_measures}) and applied single-level regression models.
 Prior to inferential analyses, only human participants' cluster assignments were retained because AI agents did not complete any self-report or product-based outcome measures.
 Initial multilevel modelling attempts with random intercepts for collaborative groups yielded near-zero group-level variance and singular covariance matrices across nearly all outcomes, indicating negligible between-group dependency (ICC $\approx 0$).
 This is expected given the small group sizes (mostly triads) and the individual-level nature of the outcome measures.
 As a result, multilevel modelling was deemed inappropriate for the present data structure.
-All inferential analyses were therefore conducted using single-level ordinary least squares (OLS) regression with heteroscedasticity-robust (HC3) standard errors to account for unequal variances and unbalanced cluster sizes.
+To provide baseline context for the profile-based models and to directly evaluate the influence of the three experimental conditions on each outcome variable, we first conducted condition-level omnibus comparisons prior to the regression analyses.
+Given the non-normality and unequal group sizes observed across several outcome measures, these preliminary comparisons were performed using Kruskal-Wallis rank-sum tests for each dependent variable across the three conditions (Human-only Control, Supportive-AI, Contrarian-AI).
+Effect sizes for omnibus tests are reported using epsilon-squared ($\varepsilon^2$).
+When omnibus condition effects were statistically significant, post-hoc pairwise comparisons were conducted using adjusted multiple-comparison tests with Holm correction, and effect sizes were summarised using Cliff's delta.
+These condition-level analyses were intended to establish the overall pattern of differences attributable to experimental condition before examining whether emergent agency profiles explained additional variance in learner outcomes beyond the experimental manipulation alone.
+All inferential analyses were then conducted using single-level ordinary least squares (OLS) regression with heteroscedasticity-robust (HC3) standard errors to account for unequal variances and unbalanced cluster sizes.
 For each outcome variable, creative performance change, cognitive load dimensions, teamwork satisfaction, and psychological safety, the following model specification was used: